 Most people who rent their homes or apartments on a short-term basis through websites such as Airbnb, VRBO, or Craigslist have neighbors.
-And these neighbors are not always thrilled by having temporary residents living next door or down the hall.
-They might be affected by short-term guests, even if it's just feeling a sense of uncertainty or unease as to who's coming and going in the building or next door.
-Also, some guests can cause real problems for the neighbors, by making too much noise, blocking driveways, or partying at all hours.
+And these neighbors might not be thrilled by having temporary residents next door or down the hall.
+They might simply feel uncertainty or unease as to who's coming and going nearby.
+Or, they might encounter very real problems, such as guests who make too much noise, block driveways, or party at all hours.

 If you own your home, you don't have to worry about getting evicted.
 But you do have to worry about whether your short-term rentals violate your city's local zoning or housing laws or if short-term guests violate noise ordinances.
 If so, neighbor complaints could lead to fines and other penalties from your local government.

 Typically, people who rent out their apartments or homes short term never bother to tell nearby residents about it.
-Your neighbors might see strangers wandering about with no idea who they are or why they are in your building or next door.
+Your neighbors might see strangers wandering about with no idea who they are or why they're in your building, space between your houses, or next door.

-The best way to avoid problems with your neighbors when you engage in short-term renting is to cooperate with them.
+The best way to avoid problems with neighbors when you engage in short-term renting is to cooperate with them.
 Here are some tips on doing so.

 Tell neighbors about your rental plans.
 Let them know that you'll be renting your home or apartment on a short-term basis, and that they might be seeing strangers around the building or in your home.
 You could even hold a happy hour or house party to make your announcement to neighbors.
 Depending on how close you are with your neighbors, you might decide to email them every time you rent out your home on a short-term basis.

 Be available when short-term renters are in your home.
 Give your neighbors a phone number they can call to report to you any problems that might occur, such as excessive noise.
 If a neighbor complains, take care of the problem immediately and let them know you have done so.